 In 2018, we began to offer data sets pertaining to certain audience segments from our database in programmatic environments, thereby enabling advertisers, such as those in the healthcare industry, to leverage our data in an anonymized, privacy-minded manner to target high-intent prospects for their offerings.
 This offering has established commercial viability and grown considerably during the past two years.
 Although still representing a small percentage of our overall revenue, we believe it represents a strategically significant and incremental revenue stream for our existing database.

 Social Media Campaigns

-Through our acquisition of substantially all of the assets of AdParlor Holdings, Inc., a provider of digital advertising solutions, including social media buying, on July 1, 2019 (the "AdParlor Acquisition"), we now offer clients a sophisticated suite of social media strategy, planning and buying, along with highly tailored creative services.
+Through AdParlor Holdings, Inc., a provider of digital advertising solutions that includes social media buying, we offer clients a sophisticated suite of social media strategy, planning and buying, along with highly tailored creative services.

 Telephony Solutions